yugecin/pawndocimproved/README.md

 Use the `-rfilename` PAWN compiler option to generate a report of your code in XML format.

 The XML report generates with an absolute link to the `pawndoc.xsl` stylesheet (`href` attribute of `xml-stylesheet` tag) located in the pawno xml directory.
 Either replace that file with the version of this repository, or change the href value in the generated XML report file after it is generated.
 You could also replace the href with `https://raw.githubusercontent.com/yugecin/pawndocimproved/master/pawndoc.xsl`, but this only works in IE and Firefox,  chromium does not allow cross domain resources.

----

-you might also be interested in [documented-samp-pawn-api](https://github.com/basdon/documented-samp-pawn-api)